-Here, three of the members of that famous team take us through the story of the Barcelona Bears.
+Here, 50 years on, three members of that famous 1972 team take us through the story of the Barcelona Bears.

 Striker Colin Stein: We missed all our penalties - they were diabolical.

-Winger Willie Johnston: Everybody thought we were out, even the Waddell.
-It was a reporter - John Fairgreave - who came in to the dressing room and said we were through because of away goals.
+Winger Willie Johnston: Everybody thought we were out, even the gaffer Willie Waddell.
+It was a reporter - John Fairgreave - who came into the dressing room and said we were through because of away goals.
 The ref had got it wrong.

 Colin Stein scores against Sporting Lisbon at Ibrox in a 3-2 first-leg win

-Johnston: They beat us 1-0 in extra-time in the final in 1967.
+Johnston: They beat us 1-0 in extra time in the final in 1967.
 It was the week after Celtic had won the European Cup.
-They came home to a great reception - we came home to two men and a dug.
+They came home to a great reception - we came home to two men and a dog.